 But slowly I have come to see that we must inhabit our own dramas, must agree to feel our own feelings, even when they are sad and painful.
 I have come to see that a hero is not a solitary actor brandishing a sword but someone who dares to put it down and be still, someone willing to take off their armor to experience what is happening in any given moment, inside or outside, without denying it or resisting or seeking to escape.
 Heroism can be a momentary action that happens on the inside without anyone else knowing, a movement of availability, of letting down our guard, and opening to a new world.
 It is not the old world of our known stories.
 Our brave willingness to be vulnerable and feel, really let go and sense our feelings in the body, can have magical power.
 We just have to hang on for a moment.

 A hero’s journey isn’t necessarily a long, drawn-out affair.
-In a single moment we can leave the self-enclosed known world of our thoughts and habitual reactions and emerge into our present moment experience.
+In a single moment we can leave the self-enclosed world of our thoughts and emerge into the new land of the present moment.
 The present moment is always new to us.
 Yet it is also our true home.
 Emerging here for a moment, we may realize that being here fully in this “homeland” is what we have been seeking.
-The present moment welcomes us every time we seek it, offering a kind of security the thinking mind alone can’t know, no matter how intensely it spins and plans.
+The present moment welcomes us every time we seek it, offering a warmth and sense of belonging the thinking mind alone can’t know, no matter how intensely it spins and plans.
 The thinking mind, the ego, will want to plant a flag, to claim this new land for itself, a mission accomplished, and it will vanish.
 But every time you are willing to put down the sword, to just feel and sense and be present, it will welcome you home.
 You will remember that you belong here on earth.
 Just for a moment, you will glimpse light and warmth and life within the darkness of the unknown.